-The types of permits required for residential development are determined by the type of development and the zone in which the residential property is located.
-All new development projects, as well as certain use changes in existing buildings, must be reviewed by the Community Development Department staff for conformance with the City's Local Coastal Land Use Plan, General Plan and Zoning Code.
-In addition, Development applications are reviewed and approved by the Planning Director, Planning Commission and/or City Council reviews projects that require one or more of the following types of permits or approvals depending on the type of application:
+The types of permits required for residential development are determined by the type of development and the zone in which the property is located.
+All new development projects, as well as certain use changes in existing buildings, must be reviewed by the Community Development Department staff for conformance with the City's Local Coastal Land Use Plan, General Plan and

+Zoning Code.
+Development applications are reviewed and approved by the Planning Director, Planning Commission and/or City Council depending on the type of application: